Meet Class of 2023 Valedictorian Irene Palermo

 Alessandra Grego, Associate Professor of English

 Irene Palermo is a careful observer and a strong writer, an excellent combination of skills for a screenwriter.
-It was a pleasure to have her in my classes, focused and curious, making astute comments and producing remarkably sophisticated papers.
+It was a pleasure to have her in my classes, since she is focused and curious, always making astute comments and producing remarkably sophisticated papers.
 Her spectacular GPA shows she has made the most of a liberal arts education, taking an interest in every subject and building the interdisciplinary connections that are so effective in her writing.
 Congratulations to Irene Palermo, a remarkable student!

 Federica Capoferri, Associate Professor of Italian Language and Literature